NBCUniversal Media Group: Units

-NBCUniversal Owned Television Stations
+NBCUniversal Local

-NBCUniversal Owned Television Stations is a station holding division with two groups, NBC Owned Television Stations and Telemundo Station Group.
+NBCUniversal Local is a station holding division with two groups, NBC Owned Television Stations and Telemundo Station Group.

 History

-In July 2013, NBC Owned Television Stations and Telemundo's O&Os stations merged to form a new division, NBCUniversal Owned Television Stations under NBC TV Station president Valari Staab.
+In April 2021, NBC Owned Television Stations and Telemundo's O&Os stations merged to form a new division, NBCUniversal Local under NBC TV Station president Valari Staab.
 NBC Responds/Telemundo Responde units were launched by NBCU Stations in 2014 with a central Consumer Investigative Center based in Dallas.
 Center and the units investigate consumer rip off with the intent of getting money back for the complainant.
 By 2019, 18 stations were operating a Responds team with two more started up in 2019 (WTMO Orlando and KTDO El Paso) and 2 more planned in 2020.

 With the January 7, 2016, announcement of the new owned and operated NBC Boston station was that the new station would be cluster with the other Boston outlets, New England Cable News and WNEU (Telemundo Boston) under their president Mike St. Peter.
 In March 2016, NBCU announced the NBCUniversal Boston Media Center, a regional headquarters in Needham Crossing office park, bringing together the cluster from Newton and the NBC Sports Boston cable channel from Burlington together.
 Opened in January 2020, the center also came equip with a podcast production studio as mainstream media starts pushing into the podcast industry.

 In 2017, NBC announced that it was hiring people for KNSD with the intention of launching a new Telemundo O&O station in San Diego, replacing Tijuana, Mexico-licensed station XHAS-TDT (whose affiliation expired at the end of June 2017).
 The new Telemundo affiliate, branded as "Telemundo 20", launched on July 1 on KNSD's digital 39.20 subchannel.
 Additionally, KNSD launched TeleXitos, a Spanish equivalent to Cozi TV, on channel 39.21 the same day.
 On September 12, 2017, NBCUniversal acquired KUAN-LD from NRJ TV, LLC, the owner of KSCI, for $650,000; the sale was completed on December 21, 2017.
 Concurrently, KUAN entered into a channel-sharing agreement with KNSD.
 This was done with the separate KUAN-LD transmitter ending service, and 39.20 and 39.21 becoming identified with KUAN-LD instead and re-numbered to KUAN's channel 48.

 On September 23, 2019, the station group launched its LX digital news brand for original content.
 LX was to expand with live-streaming channel and multicast over-the-air network in May 2020.